xdong05/xdong05.github.io/research.md

           color:#666;
           line-height:1.3;
           margin:1px 0 14px 0;">
-  From left to right:
-  (A) projected global patterns of plant extinction risk;
-  (B) climate-driven species range shifts;
-  (C) future redistribution of global biodiversity.
+  Figure above: Causes and global distributions of plant extinction by 2081-2100. (a) Differences in projected plant extinction rates with realistic range shift velocity and unlimited dispersal are negligible. (b) Species at high risk of extinction are dominated by range-contracting plants and colonizing plants not subject to dispersal limitations. (c) Range shift velocity scenarios explained < 1% of variance in projected extinction rates, whereas choice of species distribution models (SDMs) explained most (60%) of the variance. (d) and (e) compares global distribution of plants at high extinction risk under medium (SSP245) and high (SSP585) emissions scenarios (read more in <a href="https://www.science.org/doi/abs/10.1126/science.aea1676">Science (2026)</a>)
 </p>

 {:/nomarkdown}

 <p>
 Climate change is reshaping the geographic distributions of species worldwide, creating novel communities and altering ecosystem functioning.
 We develop large-scale predictive models to understand how dispersal, environmental change, and landscape heterogeneity interact to determine future biodiversity patterns.
-By integrating ecological forecasting with economic and policy frameworks, we seek to improve predictions of biodiversity change and its societal consequences.
+By integrating ecological forecasting with economic and policy frameworks, we also evaluate the societal consequences of biodiversity change.
 </p>

 <p style="margin-top:14px;